-- 1. All outgoing mail is coordinated by the the individual staff member in charge of that particular mailing. - 2.
-All outgoing mail is run through the postage meter by the individual staff member in charge of that particular mailing, and postage is allocated to the appropriate account(s) for project invoicing. - 3.
-Copies of all correspondence are kept in individual correspondence files maintained in a central filing location. - 4.
+All outgoing mail is coordinated by the individual staff member in charge of that particular mailing.

+All outgoing mail is run through the postage meter by the Administrative Assistant, and postage is allocated to the appropriate account(s) for project invoicing.

+Copies of all correspondence are kept in individual correspondence files maintained in a central filing location.

 Mail is picked up by the U.S. Postal Service once a day, or metered mail can be dropped off at the post office after hours.